sptzxbbb/Pintos/README.md

 ### Project2 ###

 Wed Jul  8 22:00:17 2015
 Read the document about Pintos' file system.
 Fixed an mysterious bug project1 resulted in.

+Fri Jul 10 08:08:18 2015
+Working on argument passing.